fbpx

 • Solar keratosis

 However, there's a range of other conditions which may not be covered as part of your travel insurance package.
-It's important to compare different offers to help you determine whether your condition is able to be included and what the requirements are for you to be covered (if any).
 Some of the conditions which can be excluded from coverage under a travel insurance policy include:

 • Cancer